allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. Select the Time Mode from the dropdown:

-A. Time: Start Date/Time and End Date/Time.
+1. Time: Start Date/Time and End Date/Time.

-B. Al Day: The entire selected date.
+2. Al Day: The entire selected date.

-C. Offset: Set the days/hours/minutes offset from the parent event, and set the duration.
+3. Offset: Set the days/hours/minutes offset from the parent event, and set the duration.

 5. Click Additional Information and add information as desired.